 MGT-14 needs to be filed by a company with the Registrar of Companies (RoC) in accordance with section 94(1) and 117(1) of the Companies Act 2013 and the rules made thereunder.

 Meetings of the Board of Directors/Shareholders/Creditors are held, and resolutions are passed at the said meetings.
-The resolutions have to be filed with the ROC by the company or liquidator as the case may be.
-Such resolutions are filed in form MGT-14.
+The resolutions have to be filed with the ROC by the company or liquidator as the case may be and such resolutions are filed in Form MGT-14.

 - Resolutions which have been agreed to be passed as special resolutions by all the members of the company.

 - Any resolution passed by the BOD with regard to appointment/reappointment/renewal/variation of the terms of appointment of the managing director.

 - Resolutions that have been agreed to be passed by a specified majority or in a particular manner by any class of members.

 - Resolutions requiring winding up of the company as specified under section 59 of the Insolvency and Bankruptcy Code 2016.

 List of Resolutions to be Filed in MGT-14